FREE SHIPPING on orders of $85 or more

 One can encounter great variation in the spelling of French surnames; in part, as spelling, and the spelling names was not yet standardized during the early development of the written French language.
 Later, there was much branching and movement of families, and spellings would change according to region.
 Variations of the name Levin include Lavigne, Levine, Levin, Levigne, Levigny, Laveine, Lavignes, Lavene, Des Vignes, deVigne, Devignes, Devigne, De lavigne and many more.

-More information is included under the topic Early Levin Notables in all our PDF Extended History products.
+More information is included under the topic Early Levin Notables in all our PDF Extended History products and printed products wherever possible.

 Levin Settlers in United States in the 19th Century